olets/hometown-prompt/README.md

 `GIT_PROMPT_KIT_UNTRACKED` | prompt string | Git: untracked (not staged) files count `GIT_PROMPT_KIT_REMOTE` | prompt string | Git: "local" if no upstream; upstream branch if the name differs from the local branch; upstream remote and branch if the remote is not the default
-`GIT_PROMPT_KIT_USERHOST` | prompt string | User (if not configured as hidden) and host (if not configured as hidden)
+`GIT_PROMPT_KIT_USERHOST` | prompt string | User (if not configured as hidden) and host (if not configured as hidden) `GIT_PROMPT_KIT_WORKDIR` | prompt string | Git root directory with trailing directories.
+If in a subdirectory, the current working directory with trailing directories.

 ### Molecule components